 - PM Formalization of Micro Food Processing Enterprises (PM FME)

 - This scheme was launched by the Ministry of Food Processing and Industries (MoFPI) as a part of the ‘Atmanirbhar Bharat Abhiyan.

-- The aim of PM FME is to bring the new technology and affordable credit that would help the small entrepreneurs to penetrate new markets.
+- The aim of PM FME is to bring new technology and affordable credit that would help small entrepreneurs to penetrate new markets of Organic Farming.

 - One District- One Product (ODOP)

-- The aim of ODOP is to encourage more visibility and sale of the indigenous and specialized crafts/products of Uttar Pradesh, which would lead to employment opportunities at the district level.
+- The aim of ODOP is to encourage more visibility and sale of the indigenous and specialized crafts/products of Uttar Pradesh, which would lead to employment opportunities at the district level, and boost Organic Farming.

-- To bring the economics of scale for the small and marginal farmers, the presence of aggregators is imperative.
+- To bring economies of scale for small and marginal farmers, the presence of aggregators is imperative.